codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-apps-overview.md

 ## Distributing builds to developers or QA testers

-In addition to unit and integration testing developers and QA teams still want to get hands on with their apps to test bug fixes and new functionality.
+In addition to unit and integration testing, developers and QA teams still want to get hands on with their apps to test bug fixes and new functionality.
 Pre-release apps can be distributed in any of the following ways:

 - Install the app directly from Codemagic notification emails.
 - Configure Codemagic’s Slack integration and install build artifacts directly from notification messages.